Ficool

 The battle ignites.

-Rapid shots: The Father fights with a quiet ferocity.
+The father fights with quiet ferocity.
 Maria deflects blows with difficulty.

 A massive soldier strikes Maria with his iron gauntlet.
 She falls.
-Her sword spins away.
+Her sword flies away.

-Boomer claps from atop his horse as if watching a play:
+Bumer claps from atop his horse as if watching a performance.

 Page 24

-She reaches back, her face smeared with blood and tears.
+She reaches back.
+Her face streaked with blood and tears.

 "Watch out!"

-Behind the Father, a third soldier is charging at full speed, his sword raised high, aiming for the back of his neck.
+Behind the father, a soldier charges with his sword raised.
+Aiming for the back of his neck.

 More Chapters